orryv/x-string/docs/x-string/methods/decodeHtmlEntities.md

 ## Important notes and considerations

 - **Encoding-aware.** Defaults to the current instance encoding unless explicitly overridden.
+- **Automatic transcoding.** Overrides convert the value internally so no manual re-encoding is required.
 - **Selective decoding.** Use `$flags` to restrict the set of entities that are translated back to characters.
 - **Immutable result.** Returns a new `XString`, leaving the original untouched.